Gender Pay Gap Reporting 2019

 Encouraging women into manufacturing

 - Swift have undertaken several initiatives to encourage women into manufacturing and engineering, including apprenticeships and being one of the four founding members of WiME (Women in Manufacturing and Engineering – Yorkshire & Humber Region).
-Two of our recent female recruits working in manufacturing operations came to us via our involvement with WiME, which has included careers events.
-As this progresses our recruits are used as case studies to show female pathways into Manufacturing in both WiME promotional publications and a new national schools careers publication (Your Future Now).
+Working in conjunction with WiME, we are still active in promoting careers in our region for women in manufacturing and engineering.

-- We work actively with schools in the Hull and East Riding areas to promote careers and have joined with the careers and enterprise council to further this by partnering with a nearby all girls secondary school – Beverley High School.
-This serves to help us demonstrate the breadth of roles our industry can off er to females and enable us to support local community and schooling projects.
+- We work actively with schools in the Hull and East Riding areas to promote careers and have joined with the careers and enterprise council.
+This enables us to demonstrate the breadth of roles our industry can offer to females and enable us to support local community and schooling projects.